-This procedure is done to return a broken bone to its proper alignment.
-An open fracture reduction involves cutting through the skin to realign the bones during an operation.
-Screws and a plate or external support frame may be needed to hold the fragments in place.
+An open fracture reduction puts pieces of a broken bone into place using surgery.
+Screws and a plate or external support frame may be needed to hold the pieces in place.

 Reasons for Procedure